-- ➤ The name of the new test object class and its attributes, including the base class-the test object class that the new test object class extends.
-The test object class name must be unique among all of the environments whose support a QuickTest user might load simultaneously.
-For example, do not use names of test object classes from existing QuickTest add-ins, such as WebButton, WebEdit, Page, etc. - ➤ The path of the icon file to use for this test object class (Optional.
+- ➤ The path of the icon file to use for this test object class (Optional.
 If not defined, a default icon is used.)
-The icon file must be in an uncompressed .ico format. - ➤ A context-sensitive Help topic to open when F1 is pressed for the test object in the Keyword View or Expert View.
+The file can be a .dll or .ico file. - ➤ A context-sensitive Help topic to open when F1 is pressed for the test object in the Keyword View or Expert View.
 The definition includes the Help file path and the relevant Help ID within the file.

-- The methods of the new test object, including the following information for each method: - The arguments, including the argument type (String or Variant) and direction (In or Out). - ► Whether the argument is mandatory, and, if not, its default value. - Whether a dynamic list of possible values for this argument can be retrieved from the supported control and displayed in the Keyword View, Expert View, and Step Generator. - ➤ The method description (shown as a tooltip in the Keyword View, Expert View, and Step Generator). - The Documentation string (shown in the Documentation column of the Keyword View and in the Step Generator). - ► The return value type. - ➤ A context-sensitive Help topic to open when F1 is pressed for the test object method in the Keyword View or Expert View, or when the Operation Help button is clicked for the method in the Step Generator.
-The definition includes the Help file path and the relevant Help ID within the file. - ➤ The test object method that is selected by default in the Keyword View and Step Generator when a step is generated for an object of this class. - ➤ The identification properties of the new test object. - ► The identification properties that are used for the object description. - The identification properties that are used for Smart Identification (Smart Identification needs to be enabled for these definitions to take effect). - > The identification properties that are available for use in checkpoints. - The identification properties that are selected by default for checkpoints (in the QuickTest Checkpoint Properties dialog box).
+- ➤ A list of methods for the test object class, including the following information for each method: - ➤ The arguments, including the argument type (for example, String or Integer), direction (In or Out), whether the argument is mandatory, and, if not, its default value. - ➤ Whether a dynamic list of possible values for this argument can be retrieved from the supported control and displayed in the Keyword View, Expert View, and Step Generator. - ➤ The method description (shown as a tooltip in the Keyword View, Expert View, and Step Generator). - ➤ The Documentation string (shown in the Documentation column of the Keyword View and in the Step Generator). - ➤ The return value type. - ➤ A context-sensitive Help topic to open when F1 is pressed for the test object method in the Keyword View or Expert View, or when the Operation Help button is clicked for the method in the Step Generator.
+The definition includes the Help file path and the relevant Help ID within the file. - ➤ The test object operation that is selected by default in the Keyword View and Step Generator when a step is generated for an object of this class. - ➤ A list of identification properties for the test object class. - ➤ The identification properties that are used for the object description. - ➤ The identification properties that are used for smart identification.
+(This information is relevant only if smart identification is enabled for the test object class.
+To enable smart identification, use the Object Identification dialog box in QuickTest.) - ➤ The identification properties that are available for use in checkpoints. - ➤ The identification properties that are selected by default for checkpoints (in the QuickTest Checkpoint Properties dialog box).

-For information on the structure and syntax of this XML, see the QuickTest Test Object Schema Help, available in the QuickTest Professional Web Add-in Extensibility online Help.
+For information on the structure and syntax of this XML, see the QuickTest Test Object Schema Help, available in the QuickTest Professional Web Add-in Extensibility Help.

 Each time you run QuickTest, it reads all of the test object configuration XMLs and merges the information for each test object class from the different XMLs into one test object class definition.
-For more information, see "Understanding How QuickTest Merges Test Object Configuration Files" on page 68.
+For more information, see "Understanding How QuickTest Merges Test Object Configuration Files" on page 65.